Samsung/tizen-docs/docs/application/dotnet/guides/uix/stt.md

 You can only register event handlers when the STT state is `Created`.

-Event handlers can be set for the following events of the [Tizen.Uix.Stt.SttClient](https://samsung.github.io/TizenFX/latest/api/Tizen.Uix.Stt.SttClient.html) class:
+Event handlers can be set for the following events of the [Tizen.Uix.Stt.SttClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.Stt.SttClient.html) class:

 -   State changed

     To get a notification when the STT stage changes, register an event handler for the `StateChanged` event:

-    ```
+    ```csharp
     /// Event handler
     void SttStateChanged(object sender, StateChangedEventArgs e)
     {